ShenzheZhu/MCP-Universe/README.md

 and the other is the benchmark configuration.
 The benchmark configuration is simple where you just need to specify the agent to use (by the defined agent name), and a list of tasks to evaluate.
 Each task entry is the task config file path.
 It can be a full file path or a partial file path.
-If it is a partial file path (like "dummy/tasks/weather.json"), it should be put in the folder "mcpworld/benchmark/configs" in this repo.
+If it is a partial file path (like "dummy/tasks/weather.json"), it should be put in the folder "mcpuniverse/benchmark/configs" in this repo.

 This framework provides a convenient way to define simple agents like ReAct or complex agent workflows.
 Firstly, you need to specify the LLMs you want to use in the agents.
 Note that each component has a name, e.g., "llm-1".
 The framework will use these names to link all the components together.
 Secondly, you can define an agent by specifying the agent name and agent class.
-Agent classes are those defined in the package "mcpworld.agent".
+Agent classes are those defined in the package "mcpuniverse.agent".
 Some commonly used ones are "basic", "function-call" and "react".
 You also need to specify the LLM used in this agent by setting "llm" in spec.config.